 George Bernard Shaw’s play Pygmalion.
 A professor of phonetics wagers that he will be able to transform the cockney speaking Covent Garden flower girl, Eliza Doolittle, into a woman as poised and well-spoken as a duchess.

 Pretty Woman, in which creator and created are united at the end (and is probably why audiences loved it so much)

 John Cheever’s short story “Metamorphoses” translates legends from Ovid into Westchester settings.

 Stories in which a man helps a woman have a sexual awakening might also be considered part of the Pygmalion wish-fulfilment fantasy of men.
 This can be traced at least as far back as fairytales:

-This Pygmalion trope is not limited in stories for and about men; take the Fifty Shades of Grey series by E.L.
+This Pygmalion trope is not limited in stories for and about men, written by men; take the Fifty Shades of Grey series by E.L.
 James.
 The success of this series shows that the trope has worked its way into a widespread female fantasy of the 2010s.

 PYGMALION IN PSYCHOLOGY

 The Pygmalion effect, or Rosenthal effect, is the phenomenon whereby higher expectations lead to an increase in performance.
 A corollary of the Pygmalion effect is the golem effect, in which low expectations lead to a decrease in performance; both effects are forms of self-fulfilling prophecy.